About Newstead Abbey

 This has been known since Mrs Wildman's time as the French Garden.
 Every spring in the 1830s and 1840s her gardener laid new red and white sand directly onto the soil in intricate patterns like those of a knot garden.
 The Victorian novelist Edward Bulwer Lytton referred to this as Mrs Wildman's 'embroidery garden' and wrote to her in 1841 asking for advice on how to make one of his own at his villa in Fulham.
 In 1877 the Journal of Horticulture noted that the French Garden was a parterre 'laid out in quaint-shaped beds edged with box...the spaces between filled with white spar, blue slate, red brick dust, etc'.
 By 1916 all this was replaced by a simpler design of formal flower plots and gravelled walks around a central sundial.

 Geraldine Webb laid out the Spanish Garden in 1896 in a geometrical design of ornamental flowerbeds divided by narrow paths originally of red gravel and edged with dwarf box hedges.
 The 1916 guidebook tells us that this parterre was intended to give 'an impression of mosaic work set within borders of green'.
 The well head at the centre was copied from a Spanish original and it is from this that the garden takes its name.
 This parterre occupies the site of the monastic burial ground and a number of skeletons were said to have been unearthed while the garden was being made.
-Today the Spanish Garden contains displays of seasonal annuals and bulbs.
+The Spanish Garden contains displays of seasonal annuals and bulbs.

 The poet Byron built this monument and the tomb beneath during the winter of 1808 to 1809.
 They stand on the spot that Byron mistakenly believed to have been occupied by the High Altar of the priory church.
 The tomb was intended for himself and his Newfoundland dog, Boatswain, who died of rabies in November 1808.
 In the event, Byron was buried in the family vault at Hucknall and the dog's remains have long since disappeared from this tomb.
 The monument bears an inscription, composed by Byron in tribute to his favourite dog who 'possessed Beauty without Vanity, Strength without Insolence, Courage without Ferocity, and all the Virtues of Man without his Vices'.